commonprefix/website/blog/4m-usd-safe-drain-analysis.md

 - The Safe received a fake `"USDT"` token: `0xd7ef4cb5c57a4362a48abf4d33c5b9470d6681e1`.
 - The fake token and the corresponding Uniswap V3 pool were both deployed by attacker wallet 3.

-## What Was Affected
+## Who Was Affected

-The affected accounts were Safe smart accounts that had enabled `SquidRouterModule` and had matching delegate permissions.
+The affected accounts were Safe smart accounts that had enabled the affected Safe module and had matching delegate permissions.
 The observed victims were individual Safe smart accounts, not a single protocol treasury.

 Axelar and Squid were not affected.
 Their users, funds, approvals, and integrations are unaffected, and no action is needed.